-The LA retail blog writes that the 91-year-old venue — which was Downtown's first talkie theater when it opened in 1927 — is proposing "voluntary seismic retrofits to the space" and upgrades to the existing mezzanine.
+The L.A. real estate blog writes that the 91-year-old venue — which was Downtown's first talkie theater when it opened in 1927 — is proposing "voluntary seismic retrofits to the space" and upgrades to the existing mezzanine.
 Curbed also notes that Apple plans on moving into the ground floor and basement and that "the permits have not yet been approved, according to the department's online database."
 As DTLA Rising blogger and realtor Brigham Yen previously reported, both spaces each span 7,429 square feet.

 Sadly, LA-based tech accessories brand Hex — which opened its tiny flagship at Tower Theatre two years ago — won't reap the benefits of Apple's arrival.
 The stylish label was recently given a 28-day notice vacate their space, reports Apparel News.
 Hex co-founder Trent Valladares told the industry trade publication that his company is currently seeking other storefronts in DTLA.